MichelDenizob/hotdsd_gorepatch/README.md

 vanilla bytes (no prebuilt diff, no asset blob).
 Single self-contained C file; the only dependency is zlib.

+## What this restores

+SEGA developed three gore effects for this game but **disabled all of them before release due to censorship** — documented on the HOTD wiki, *[List of unused content in House of the Dead: Scarlet Dawn](https://thehouseofthedead.fandom.com/wiki/List_of_unused_content_in_House_of_the_Dead:_Scarlet_Dawn)*:

+> "Three increasingly violent gore effects were developed.
+Due to censorship, none of
+> them were used." — (1) burn marks; (2) a creature's flesh burns away to reveal the
+> bones, which then collapse; (3) flesh turns to ash and scatters.

+The game data still ships **four unused "burned" models** (`Burned_Small/Middle/Large/Fat`).
+This patch re-enables **variant (2)**: it binds the orphaned burned-flesh body, reveals it through bullet damage, and drops the skeleton at death — the effect SEGA originally intended.

 ## Build

 ```bash